verhas/javageci/CONFIGURATION.md

 When the parameter is defined in a comment or in the `value` string or in the `editor-fold` segment the compiler has no means to detect the spelling error.
-To warn the programmer in this case the generators check that all the parameters defined in the source code are expected by the generator and in case there is a configuration value that the generator does not understand then they will throw a `GeciException`.
+To warn the programmer, in this case, the generators check that all the parameters defined in the source code are expected by the generator and in case there is a configuration value that the generator does not understand then they will throw a `GeciException`.